 An example of tyre damage and cuts to the sidewall

 If your car has a tendency to drift off course (often known as wandering) this suggests some imbalance in your tyres, often due to one being damaged and not performing as well as the others.

 Likewise, strong tremors on the steering wheel can suggest excess air is escaping the tyre, likely caused by a puncture.

-What should Yoo do if You suspect operational damage on a tyre?
+What should you do if you suspect mechanical damage on a tyre?

-If you suspect your tyre has encountered some form of operational damage, you should seek to remove the tyre from your vehicle, as it may not be safe.
+If you suspect your tyre has encountered some form of mechanical damage, you should remove the tyre from your car, as it may not be safe.
 Instead, use your spare wheel and take the flat tyre to a professional tyre workshop.